 After 37 seasons, the greyhounds ran their last race on May 15, 2022.

 Q Casino Announces $75M+ Redevelopment

-With construction to begin in February, the redevelopment includes a renovated casino floor, family entertainment zone, new boutique hotel, outdoor concert venue, Schmitt Island recreational enhancements.
+The redevelopment includes a renovated casino floor, family entertainment zone, new boutique hotel, rooftop restaurant and bar, and outdoor concert venue.

 President and Chief Executive Officer

 Director of Strategic Philanthropy & Schmitt Island Development

 Manager of Strategic Philanthropy & Schmitt Island Development

 - Lori Thielen1st Vice Chair

 - Kevin LynchPast Chair

 - Councilman Danny Sprank